Abdul-Jaweed/Laptop-Price-Prediction/README.md

 ## Web Scrapping Data from Flipkart Credit goes to [KANAV BANSAL](https://www.linkedin.com/in/kanavbansal/) SIR 😊

 ### EDA, Feature Engineering and Model Building Credit goes to me [ABDUL JAWEED](https://www.linkedin.com/in/abdul-jaweed-datascientist/) 😅

+**Initial Observations of the Dataset**
+ - MRP column is a Target variable
+ - Feature column is required a lot of Feature Engineering
+ - Product column is also required a little bit of Feature Engineering
+ - For our requirement Rating column won't be needed

+# Exploratory Data Analysis

+Exploratory data analysis (EDA) is used by data scientists to analyze and investigate datasets and summarize their main characteristics, often employing data visualization methods.

+**Findings**

+- Data have 720 Rows and 4 Columns
+- MRP need treatment because it contain strings
+- Likewise we dont use Rating Columns so we dont need to take care of that column
+- We have limited amount of data so we don't to need drop the data in duplicated values or any others

+# Data Preprocessing

+Data preprocessing is the process of transforming raw data into a format that can be easily understood and analyzed by a computer.
+This involves cleaning and transforming the data, integrating data from different sources, reducing the dataset size by eliminating irrelevant data, and discretizing continuous data.
+Data preprocessing is essential to ensure that the data is accurate, consistent, and in a format suitable for analysis.

+**Findings**

+- Minimum Values of MRP Column is 14990
+- Maximum Values of MRP Column is 434830
+- Mean Values of MRP Column is 81605
+- Median Values of MRP Column is 59990
+- 25% Values of MRP Column is 38996
+- 75% Values of MRP Column is 95240

+#### Which means data have to many outlier